 Pesticide exposure, even at low doses, triggers immune and stress-related pathways in honeybees, activating genes involved in antimicrobial peptide (AMP) production and detoxification, such as CYP9E2 (Bartling et al., 2021).
 Notably, pesticide exposure induces nitric oxide synthase (NOS), suggesting nitric oxide (NO) plays a role in honeybee defense.
 Catalase, an enzyme that neutralizes reactive species, is upregulated post-NO production, preventing cellular damage.
 This coordinated response helps bees combat stressors while mitigating oxidative damage.
 Thiacloprid and pendimethalin exposure significantly reduced lifespan, whereas fungicide effects varied (Bartling et al., 2021).
 While this indicates that bees’ immune systems recognize and respond to these chemicals as threats, the continuous activation of immune pathways represents a metabolic cost that may compromise other physiological functions.
 These studies and findings were conducted on honey bees, but they are likely applicable to other pollinators and wild bee species as well.

 Immunosuppression may facilitate disease transmission, threatening pollinator populations and ecosystem stability.
 Sublethal exposure to systemic insecticides weakens pollinator immunity, making them more vulnerable to pathogens, including viruses, bacteria, fungi, and protozoa, such as Nosema spp. and Deformed Wing Virus (DWV).
-Impaired foraging of bees due to pesticide exposure can lead to poor nutrition, and insecticides can have direct effects on the immune system of bees making them more susceptible to different diseases (Kaur et al., 2021).
+Impaired foraging of bees due to pesticide exposure can lead to poor nutrition, and insecticides can have direct effects on the immune system of bees, making them more susceptible to different diseases (Kaur et al., 2021).
 Bees exposed to thiamethoxam exhibited chromatin condensation in brain cells, indicating potential neurotoxic effects that could impair cognitive functions and behavior.
 Additionally, significant structural changes were observed in the midgut, including epithelial disorganization and the degradation of digestive cells.
 These alterations may compromise nutrient absorption and overall digestive efficiency, further weakening bee health and survival (Moreira et al., 2018).

 FUTURE DIRECTIONS